Monkeystation/photanol-com/src/pages/index.md

         vision for circular chemistry.
 One with specific expertise and a commercial need.
 Corbion is a fermentation expert.
-They produce lactic acid from beet or cane sugar – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic packaging).
+They produce lactic acid from beet or cane sugar – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic).

-        The partnership with Corbion enabled us to develop renewable lactic acid with highest purity; made from CO<small>2</small>.
+        The partnership with Corbion enabled us to focus on the develop of renewable lactic acid made directly from CO<small>2</small>.
 Using 24 times less land and 25 times less water than traditional equivalents.
     - year: "2016"
       title: Strategic partnership with Nouryon
       icon: /img/roadmap_partnerships.png